Hannah Primrose, Countess of Rosebery: Relationship with Rosebery

 During their marriage the Roseberys travelled extensively, usually without their children.
 In September 1883, the couple left their children in the care of the nannies and nursery maids, supervised by Rosebery's sister Lady Leconfield, for a long tour of America and Australia.
 Lady Rosebery owned large investments in North America, including ranches in Texas and mines in Montana.
-Their arrival in New York was widely reported, and a full and flattering description of Lady Rosebery was reported in The Herald.
+Their arrival in New York was widely reported, and The Herald published a full and flattering description of Lady Rosebery.
 The newspaper went on to describe Rosebery as looking like a prosperous farmer.
 Lady Rosebery was very taken with California, from where she wrote: "The inhabitants are very entertaining ... the women are very handsome, think nothing of dresses costing £80, "fix up" their faces very frequently and are generally divorced."